flpm/flpm.github.io/data/about.md

 ### Work

-I'm an experienced security team lead with a strong background in Python software development, data science and design.
-Right now my focus is on improving situational awareness, finding ways to help security analysts and engineers make faster and more accurate decisions to improve security processes.
+I'm an experienced engineering team lead with a strong background in information security, software development, data science and design.
+Right now, my focus is on improving situational awareness, finding ways to help security analysts and engineers make faster and more accurate decisions to improve security processes.

 You can find more details on my [LinkedIn profile](https://linkedin.com/in/felipemoreno).